NoahJRalph/nodejs-readme-generator/README.md

 ## Installation

-Simply download the index.js file, then run the file (ideally inside it's own folder) with an installed instance of Node.
+Simply download the full repository and all of it's contents, then run the index file (ideally inside it's own folder) with an installed instance of Node via the command "node index.js".

 ## Usage